 What about water?: Hawaii has been in a drought for nearly two decades.
 How can you design a water conservation method for a thirsty crop?

 What about neighbor farms and GMOs?
-Hawaii has given up on growing this crop commercially by using either industrial ag or organic methods.
+Hawaii has given up on growing this crop commercially by both industrial agriculture and organic methods.
 I was told GMO squash seed was the only answer.
-I used my farm as a non-gmo squash trial station.
+If I used my farm as a non-GMO squash trial station.
 Would it work?
 Would historic seeds prevail?

 What have I found out?
-The farm blog captures many of the day-to-day discoveries, but one of the issues that I did not expect was how hard it is to get into the distribution chain, once it is set up for imports.
-You can grow an abundance of a desirable crop, but it is easier for distributors to import mass quantities cheap.
+The farm blog captures many of the day-to-day discoveries, but one of the issues that I did not expect was how hard it is to get into the distribution chain, once it is set up for imported vegetables.
+You can grow an abundance of a desirable crop, but it is easier for distributors to import mass quantities cheaply and not deal with small farms.
 Even with chefs and customers fighting on the farmer’s behalf, I found that the middle men are using produce brokers to get food in the several thousand miles to Hawaii.
-I learned that containers of produce appear in the islands rotted, but that is still considered more reliable than working with small, local farms.
+I learned that containers of produce appear in the islands rotted, and insurance claims are then filed, but even with those “losses” importing is still considered more reliable than working with small, local farms.
 The excuses made for buying internationally all come down to three: it is dirt cheap, people don’t ask if it is local, and they can supply 24/7/365.
 Once a chef openly noted that people’s assumptions are on their side.
 No one is going to assume that a mango has traveled 3000 miles.
 People know mangoes grow in Hawaii, so they will assume that the one they are eating was.
+We need to ask questions and hold our growers accountable.
+I found my farm listed on menus, but the chef rarely bought from me.
+Using small farm’s as a tool to look more local than they really are.